inmar/twine.js/README.md

 These are the entry point for creating a twine Request Pipeline.

 #### Request Template
-Request Templates are children to a [Resource Service](#Resource-Service), and represent the instructions telling twine how to **repeatably** make a **specific** request to that service.
+Request Templates are children to a [Resource Service](#Resource-Service) and represent the instructions telling twine how to **repeatably** make a **specific** request to that service.

 #### Request
-A Request is the twine representation of a compiled [Request Template](#Request-Template) and is the terminal at which the request can have final options and modifiers attached before twine executes the entire pipeline to contact the service defined by the [Resource Service](#Resource-Service)
+A Request is the twine representation of a built [Request Template](#Request-Template) and is the terminal at which the request can have final options and modifiers attached before twine executes the entire pipeline to contact the service defined by the [Resource Service](#Resource-Service)

 ### Components
 Components are modules or plugins that modify or add functionality to the pipeline when they are added to it.
 Components can be written by consumers of twine to augment pipelines in ways not already included in the library.

-### Instrumentation
-//TODO

 ## Usage
 ```js